iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 > Positive test here but can't share my result because I don't have a verification code. failed app so far🤷‍♂️ I've searched for about 15min and can only figure it's because my test was conducted out of state.
 However, I was around people in CO and would like to share it.
 Will people share if it's not easily available?
 I would also recommend information about privacy and how your results a reported.
 People might have a sense of shame or guilt but might share if there's some sense of anonymity.<br> :date: __2020-11-07 01:48:11__

 > Won't let me allow to send notifications<br> :date: __2020-11-06 19:43:06__

-> Good call, Colorado but an issue with the app is that there is no verification code sent when trying to enter test results.
-I suggest you make this process a little more clear, and provide an FAQ if anyone else has run into this as well.<br> :date: __2020-11-04 03:50:37__

-> Love the concept.
-Not a fan that it requires bluetooth to turn on notifications.
-That's a battery drain.<br> :date: __2020-10-29 15:52:09__

-> It communicates via Bluetooth, which drains the battery.
-Swing and a miss.<br> :date: __2020-10-26 13:47:25__